 CAUTION: This heater requires forced water circulation when the burner is operating.
-See Table H and Table I for minimum and maximum flow rates and water pump selection.
+See Table G and Table H for minimum and maximum flow rates and water pump selection.
 The pump must be interlocked with the heater to prevent heater operation without water circulation.

-NOTE: Minimum pipe size for in/out connections is 2 in.
+NOTE: Minimum pipe size for in/out connections is 2 % NPT.
 Verify proper flow rates and $\Delta T$ as instructed in this manual.